-One example of a popular DAPP on Ethereum is Golem.
+One example of a popular DAPP on ETH is Golem.
 Golem makes it possible for you, and many others, to lend out the computing power of the machine you own to other people that want it.
 By renting out the computing power, you will earn Golem tokens (GNT) in return proportional to the computational power you lend out.

 But there are many other different types of DAPPs, and you can visit this site to find information on some of them.

 If you have heard of Ethereum, chances are you have also heard of this term.
 ICO stands for Initial Coin Offering and is a type of crowdfunding used to raise money by using cryptocurrencies.
 While Ethereum isn’t the first blockchain that has made ICOs, it was Ethereum that made them popular.

 An ICO is very similar to an IPO, where a person invests in a company that is selling shares in a company.
 To do an ICO, a cryptocurrency company usually describes what their project and tokens use is, how much funding is needed and other details and present it to their investors.
 After that, a percentage of the tokens is allocated to the early backers of the venture.

 But with the legality of ICOs being somewhat in a grey legal area, many being unregulated and the ease of creating one, has led to it being attractive for scams.
 While there are many ICOs that have been successful, there are many that have been outright scams or not successful at all.

 Ethereum itself was an ICO, and when the platform was launched on July 30, the investors in the ICO was awarded a percentage of the coin supply.